open-telemetry/opentelemetry-specification/specification/overview.md

 ## Propagators

-OpenTelemetry uses `Propagators` to serialize and deserialize `SpanContext` and `DistributedContext` into a binary or text format.
-Currently there are two types of propagators:
+OpenTelemetry uses `Propagators` to serialize and deserialize `SpanContext` and `DistributedContext` into text format.
+Currently there is one type of propagator:

-- `BinaryFormat` which is used to serialize and deserialize a value into a binary representation.
 - `HTTPTextFormat` which is used to inject and extract a value as text into carriers that travel in-band across process boundaries.